-10 easy home maintenance projects every homeowner should do this summer Posted in General, Home Summer is just around the corner!
-There’s a seemingly unending amount of fun summer activities to keep Midwesterners busy during the season, but between spending time relaxing with friends and family, taking your summer vehicles out for a spin and enjoying the great outdoors, homeowners should also take some time to give some TLC to their property to minimize the risk of damage or injuries.
-Doing some simple home maintenance projects during the summer months can help improve the safety of your home, keeping you and your loved ones as safe as possible.
-To help make sure your property is safe, here are 10 easy maintenance projects to keep your home in great shape: Check your basement for cracks in the foundation, leaks and seepage Look for and fill any cracks in your driveway or concrete patio Check your deck for rotted wood, cracked and raised boards, missing screws and overall structural integrity.
-You should also check to see if it needs to be re-stained or resealed to extend its life Grab a ladder and check for any loose or leaky gutters.While you’re up there, make sure the gutters are clear of any leaves or debris Look for any trees in your yard that have exposed roots that could cause trips and falls.Cover exposed roots with a mulch bed around the base of your tree to smooth everything out Check your wooden patio furniture that may be weathered and give it a good sanding to avoid causing any splinters or nasty cuts If you have an in-ground fire pit, add some decorative stones or other landscaping around it to avoid causing tripping Make sure your air conditioning system is working properly by giving it a good cleaning.Don’t know where to start?
-Check out DIY Network’s easy guide to cleaning your air conditioning unit Inspect and clean your dryer vent.Each year, thousands of avoidable house fires are caused by dryer vents that get clogged with lint.
+10 easy home maintenance projects to do this summer Posted in General, Home Summer is here!
+That means it’s time to enjoy outdoor activities with friends and family and get your home maintenance project list in order.
+Homeowners should take time to give some TLC to their property to minimize the risk of damage or injuries.
+Completing some simple home maintenance projects during the summer months can help improve your home, keeping you and your loved ones as safe as possible.
+Here’s a home maintenance checklist with 10 easy maintenance projects to keep your home in great shape: 1.
+Check your basement for cracks in the foundation, leaks and seepage.Cracks in your foundation or moisture in your basement are indicators of ground water surrounding the exterior of your home, humid air condensing in your basement or indoor moisture from bathrooms, humidifiers, air conditioners, etc. Look fo2r and fill any cracks in your driveway or concrete patio.This step can reduce tripping hazards and keep weeds from growing through the cracks.
+2. Check your deck for rotted wood, loose nails, raised boards and overall structural integrity.Keep an eye out for loose boards and steps that bounce under pressure.
+You should also check to see if weather stripping calls for your deck to be stained or resealed to extend its life.
+3. Grab a ladder and check for any loose or leaky gutters.While you’re up there, make sure the gutters are clear of any leaves or debris.
+Sagging gutters, stained siding and water in your basement can be indicators your gutters are clogged.
+4. Look for any trees in your yard that have exposed roots that could cause a tripping hazard.Cover exposed roots with a mulch bed around the base of your tree to create a natural barrier.
+For exposed roots several feet away from the tree trunk, consider adding a bench or yard décor over the roots to eliminate tripping.
+5. Check your wooden patio furniture that may be weathered and give it a good sanding to avoid causing any splinters or cuts.Consider inspecting and sanding wooden deck railings if you have a deck as well.
+Learn about our Home Insurance Learn More 6.
+If you have a fire pit, add some decorative stones or other landscaping around it to minimize injury risk.This is a great barrier to keep friends and family at a safe distance from the fire and reduce the risk of tripping near the pit.
+7. Make sure your air conditioning system is working properly by giving it a good cleaning.Don’t know where to start?
+Check out HGTV’s easy guide to cleaning your air conditioning unit.
+8. Inspect and clean your dryer vent.Each year, thousands of house fires are caused by dryer vents that get clogged with lint.
 Give your external dryer vent a good cleaning.
-This simple video will even walk you through the process!
-Check to see that your dehumidifier is working properly, and double (or even triple) check to make sure that it isn’t on the recall list (and if it is on the recall list, replace it immediately!)
-One last tip: if you’re doing any project that requires digging in your yard, always call the experts who can help you locate underground facilities (electric, gas, etc…).
+Check out this simple video to walk you through the process.
+9. Check to see that your dehumidifier is working properly.And double check to make sure it isn’t on the recall list.
+If your dehumidifier is recalled, replace it as soon as possible.
+One last tip: if you’re doing any project that requires digging in your yard, always call the experts who can help you locate underground electric, gas and other facilities.
 No matter what state you live in, just dial 811 for Diggers Hotline, Gopher State One Call or Iowa One Call.
-Which of these projects are you going to tackle this weekend?
-Let us know in the comments!
-Share via: Facebook Twitter LinkedIn Email Related resources Fire prevention and safety tips Posted in General, Home Two minutes.
+Which of these home improvement projects are you going to tackle this weekend?
+Use this home maintenance checklist all summer long to keep your property clean and safe.
+This article is for informational and suggestion purposes only.
+Implementing one or more of these suggestions does not guarantee coverage.
+If any policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
+For full details on Integrity’s home insurance coverages and discounts, contact your local, independent Integrity insurance agent.
+Sources HGTV Today’s Homeowner U.S. Consumer Product Safety Commission Diggers Hotline Gopher State One Call Iowa One Call Share via: Facebook Twitter LinkedIn Email Related resources Fire prevention and safety tips Posted in General, Home Two minutes.
 That's the amount of time fire experts say that you have to escape a burning home before it's too late to get out.
 Do you have an escape plan?
 Get tips on how to keep you and your loved one safe.
 Understanding homeowners coverage before a claim Posted in Home While your homeowners insurance policy likely covers your home from all direct physical loss, your personal property is generally only protected from specific perils listed in your policy.
 With winter comes the added risk of weather-related damage and losses — many of which are avoidable when you take the precautions included in this article.